CALHOUN COUNTY, Ala. (WBMA) — A YouTube channel created by three Alabama teenagers helped Calhoun County deputies arrest two men for sex crimes.

 “We can’t encourage somebody into criminal behavior,” McVeigh said.
 “We have to catch them committing criminal behavior.
 That’s one of the arguments that will be raised.”

-What the YouTubers did wasn’t illegal, but it could make it difficult for law enforcement trying to put bad people behind bars.
+What the YouTubers did wasn’t illegal, but it could make it difficult for law enforcement to try to put bad people behind bars.

 “I think they’ve said that they were going to continue to do this,” Wade explained.
 “This is America.
 If that’s what they so choose to do they can.
 We just want them to be safe.
 After them being safe we want to be sure we can prosecute anybody we find doing this.”